You can run, you can hide, but ultimately there's no escaping Enrique Iglesias and Anna Kournikova's love.

 "She's beautiful, talented, great tennis player," Iglesias said appreciatively but nonchalantly about his co-star in a Making of the Video feature. "...It doesn't take a good actor to kiss Anna and try to make it believable."

-After spending the last 16-plus years as one of the most private of high-profile couples, having successfully surrounded themselves with tight-lipped people who obviously have better things to do than leak details about the couple to inquiring minds, they enthusiastically confirmed in December that they were still together by having twins.
+After spending the better part of two decades as one of the most private of high-profile couples, having successfully surrounded themselves with tight-lipped people who obviously have better things to do than leak details about the couple to inquiring minds, they confirmed last week via Instagram—their version of shouting news from the rooftop—that their third child together was born on Jan.
+30. They're also parents of 2-year-old twins Nicholas and Lucy.

 He basically gave a preview of what would be his Instagram account one day when he told The Guardian all the way back in 2010 that he was the happiest "at home with my dogs, or on the boat going waterskiing on a beautiful day in Miami.
 And having a hit song that connects with people."

 He and Anna respectively wished their canine son Jack a happy birthday on Oct.
-9, about two months before their human babies, Nick and Lucy, were born without the proud parents having let on that they were expecting.
-And now, these two—while as low-key about their enduring partnership as ever—come with a couple of babies.
+9, 2017, about two months before their human babies were born without the couple having let on that they were expecting.
+To this day, they remain as low-key about their enduring partnership as ever—and the dogs still factor prominently in their public photo albums.

 But about the things that needed sorting out before they settled down...